abhi9bakshi/scorm-hands-on/readme.md

 #####playing.html

+As is evident, this page comprises of mostly plain HTML.
+Since that is rendered as-is by the browser, let's take a look at the non-html content.

+Lines 5-7 import the stylesheet.
+The javascript sourced by line 9_(contentfunctions.js)_ contains HTML which is injected using line 21 & 22 on the page.

+From what I can see, I find line 8_(scormfunctions.js)_ to be redundant, since it was already loaded in _launchpage.html_ and no scorm calls have been done from this page, but, I may be wrong.

+So, basically all this page is, is plain HTML.
+All SCORM calls is still being made by _launchpage.html_.

+But, there's one page, where things get different.
 If you go back to _launchpage.html_ and check line 63, you can see the URL is for _assessmenttemplate.html_, which, in the Golf example, is the Quiz.
 ```javascript
 pageArray[14] = "shared/assessmenttemplate.html?questions=Playing&questions=Etiquette&questions=Handicapping&questions=HavingFun";
 ```

-Also, you can see 4 arguements passed as single string the same GET request:
+Also, you can see 4 arguements passed as string in the same GET request:

 1. questions=Playing
 2. questions=Etiquette